- Congenital heart defects facts

 The illustration shows a cross-section of a healthy heart and its inside structures.
 The blue arrow shows the direction in which oxygen-poor blood flows from the body to the lungs.
 The red arrow shows the direction in which oxygen-rich blood flows from the lungs to the rest of the body.

 The heart has four chambers or "rooms."

-(AY-tree-uh) are the two upper chambers that collect blood as it comes into
+- The atria (AY-tree-uh) are the two upper chambers that collect blood as it flows into the heart.

-- The ventricles (VEN-trih-kuls) are the two lower chambers that pump blood out of the heart to the lungs or other parts of the body.
+- The ventricles (VEN-trih-kuhls) are the two lower chambers that pump blood out of the heart to the lungs or other parts of the body.

 Four valves control the flow of blood from the atria to the ventricles and from the ventricles into the two large arteries connected to the heart.

 - The tricuspid (tri-CUSS-pid) valve is in the right side of the heart, between the right atrium and the right ventricle.